 2. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

-4. In the right pane of above shown window, do a right click and select New -> DWORD Value.
+4. In the right pane of the above shown window, do a right click and select New -> DWORD Value.
 Name the newly created DWORD as FormatDatabase and double click on it to get this:

 5. Finally, in the Edit DWORD Value box, set the Value data to 1 and click OK.
 Close Registry Editor and restart your system to get this issue fixed.